FangchenLiu/SAIL/README.md

 # State Alignment-based Imitation Learning
 We propose a state-based imitation learning method for cross-morphology imitation learning, by considering both the state visitation distribution and local transition alignment.

-### The code is in a pre-release stage and under maintenance.
+### ATTENTION: The code is in a pre-release stage and under maintenance.
+Some details may be different from the paper or not included, due to internal integration for other projects.
+The author will reorganize some parts to match the original paper asap.

 ## Train
 The demonstration is provided in ``./expert/assets/expert_traj``.
 They are obtained from well-trained expert algorithms (SAC or TRPO).